Heavy Black-Holes Also Matter in Standard Siren Cosmology: Results

 \section{Results}

 Our results are produced using 142 CBCs from the GWTC-4.0 catalog, selected using a FAR$<0.25$yrs \cite{LIGOScientific:2025slb}.
 We compare the results obtained with our new population model with the LVK multi-population model, looking at both spectral and dark siren inferences \cite{LIGOScientific:2025jau}.
 For the dark siren approach, we consider the K-band of the GLADE+ galaxy catalog, with non-uniform luminosity weights \cite{Dalya:2018cnd, Dalya:2021ewn}.
 To estimate the selection effect, we use the publicly available injection campaign from LVK associated to GWTC-4.0 \cite{LIGOScientific:2025yae, Essick:2025zed}.
-Details of the inference and the population model are provided in Appendix.~\ref{app:method}.
 All our results and numerical values are stated as the maximum a posteriori (MAP) value along with the $68\%$ credible level (C.L.) unless otherwise stated.